 Here are a few tips on how to select the diamond color that will give you the most bang for your buck:

 - Of the Four C’s, color is the category in which you can compromise on cost and still get a great value.
-Diamond color grading is separated into five distinct categories: Colorless, Near-Colorless, Faint Color, Very Light Color and Light Color.
+Diamond color grading is separated into five distinct categories: Colorless, Near-Colorless, Faint Color, Very Light Color, and Light Color.
 Diamonds in the Colorless tend to be rarer and therefore the most expensive.
 But diamonds in the Near-Colorless to Faint Color range don’t look “cheap” by any means, nor do they look appreciably different to the untrained eye.

 - The ring setting you choose to set your diamond in can make a huge difference in terms of appearance.
 A diamond set against white gold will look “yellow” by comparison, no matter its actual color, whereas a yellow gold setting can help mitigate any yellow hues in the diamond.
-An attractive diamond cut such as round or emerald can also offset any color imperfections, particularly when complimented by the appropriate ring setting.
+An attractive diamond cut such as round or emerald can also offset any color imperfections, particularly when complemented by the appropriate ring setting.

 - Be sure to grade your diamond’s color in the right light.
 A diamond color shade card, which is essentially a folded white piece of paper or cardboard, can help you and your jeweler properly evaluate it.
 As mentioned earlier, diamond color is hard to distinguish beyond the Near-Colorless stage, but you can use the shade card as a tool to determine your tolerance for yellowish hues to your ring.